 This was an early sign of Quire's identity crisis thanks to his constantly dying and being resurrected during X-Force missions.
 One such corpse he left behind was handed over to bio-trafficking organization, XENO.
 With XENO's new Quire zombie, they first framed the mutant nation for an attack on a cruise ship before attacking the country directly, including killing Beast with a stroke and trapping Black Tom in vegetation.
 Once Sage confirmed it was Quire’s psychic signature, Quire went into the astral plane to find the source, only to be attacked by his own zombified energy signature.
 With Jean Grey’s help, Quire was able to purge his old body of any latent memories or powers, ending the psychic attack.

 When Cerebro accidentally evolved into a nexus for the collective consciousness, it caused one of the back-ups to gain sentience and start feeding on mutant brains, misunderstanding its directive to store and digest information.
 Quire eventually charged into action causing Cerebrax (as it was now calling itself) to explode.
 Quire was killed in the explosion, and his memory backups were scrubbed from the Cerebro files, making resurrection impossible.

 - Marital Status: Single.

-- Occupation: Adventurer, Hellfire Club's White King, CEO [Phoenix Corporation], former student.
+- Occupation: Adventurer, X-Force field agent; formerly Hellfire Club's White King, CEO [Phoenix Corporation], student.